Cornea

 Cornea, External Disease & Anterior Segment Care in Prescott

 The cornea is the clear, front surface of your eye and the first structure light passes through on its way to the retina.
 Since the cornea provides nearly two-thirds of the eye’s focusing power, even small changes can significantly impact your vision.
-At our Prescott and Chino Valley eye care clinics, we specialize in diagnosing and treating corneal conditions with both medical and surgical options to help restore and protect your sight.
+At our Prescott and Chino Valley eye care clinics, we specialize in diagnosing and treating corneal conditions, offering both medical and surgical options to help restore and protect your vision.

 Understanding the Cornea: A Clear Window to the World